Fire adaptations: Plants and fire regimes

 The fire regime exerts a strong filter on which plant species may occur in a given locality.
 For example, trees in high-severity regimes usually have thin bark while trees in low-severity regimes typically have thick bark.
 Another example will be that trees in surface fire regimes tend to have epicormic buds rather than basal buds.
 On the other hand, plants can also alter fire regimes.
 Oaks, for example, produce a litter layer which slows down the fire spread while pines create a flammable duff layer which increases fire spread.
 More profoundly, the composition of species can influence fire regimes even when the climate remains unchanged.
 For example, the mixed forests consists of conifers and chaparral can be found in Cascade Mountains.
 Conifers burn with low-severity surface fires while chaparral burns with high-severity crown fires.
 Ironically, some trees can "use" fires to help them to survive during competitions with other trees.
 Pine trees, for example, can produce flammable litter layers, which help them to take advantage during the completion with other, less fire adapted, species.

+Grasslands in Western Sabah, Malaysian pine forests, and Indonesian Casuarina forests are believed to have resulted from previous periods of fire.
+Chamise deadwood litter is low in water content and flammable, and the shrub quickly sprouts after a fire.
+Cape lilies lie dormant until flames brush away the covering and then blossom almost overnight.
+Sequoia rely on periodic fires to reduce competition, release seeds from their cones, and clear the soil and canopy for new growth.
+Caribbean Pine in Bahamian pineyards have adapted to and rely on low-intensity, surface fires for survival and growth.
+An optimum fire frequency for growth is every 3 to 10 years.
+Too frequent fires favor herbaceous plants, and infrequent fires favor species typical of Bahamian dry forests.